- Low prices (loose diamonds)

 *You can often find an excellent deal by going under and over the popular 1-carat.

-Narrowing our search to these criteria, we find 178 “available” diamonds.
+Narrowing our search to these criteria, we found 178 “available” diamonds.
 Unfortunately, as seen in the below image, many of the diamonds are missing pictures, and the image background varies a lot.
 All of that is due to the use of wholesale lists.
 Some wholesalers or diamond feeds do not contain images, and coming from various vendors, the image composition will vary.
 The latter is not a problem as such, but not having images of the actual diamond available is a huge issue.

 To compare, we found over 472 when searching Ritani’s database and over 100 qualified lab-grown diamonds at GemsNY, which all had actual diamond images.
 Discounting the lack of pictures and confirmed availability, the inventory of Brilliance.com is still more extensive than what we have seen at many other diamond jewelers.